-The course is designed to provide students with theoretical knowledge and practical experience to carry out independent research that knows when it is academically and scientifically sound.
+This course is designed to provide students with a piece of theoretical knowledge and practical experience to carry out independent research that knows when it is academically and scientifically sound.

 This course presents the process of research from the inception of a purpose statement or research thesis through to the writing up of a report or essay.
 Through exposure to different research methods, students will learn which method is appropriate for the research questions and/or hypotheses they generate.